Information - History - Traditions

 History of Our Club

 The current SMWC was originally called the Kettering Cougars, and

-was sponsored by the Kettering Boys and Girls Club.
-Two teams
+was sponsored by the Kettering Boys and Girls Club in Upper Marlboro.

 were maintained by Kettering, one beltway level practicing at